chophilip21/VLM-cross-scene-portrait-matcher/README.md

 ```

 ## Distributing to Windows Users (EXE file)

+Now collected execution files need to be wrapped up for Windows users, so that they can download with an installer.

 To distribute the `.exe` file to Windows Users in a standard way, you need [INNO setup tools](https://jrsoftware.org/isdl.php).
 Just download the installer and feed in your files based on Wizard prompt to generate `.iss` Pascal script that can be auto-compiled into a Windows installer by Inno setup tools.
 You do not have to code anything, just ensure that you are passing the `_internals` folder correctly, which contains all the dependencies.
 Everything will be saved to Output folder in the project root.